Skip to main content

 15. What is the cost of the RSP Evaluation Program?

-The RSP evaluation fee is estimated at a maximum of $92,000.
-Information on the fee to apply as an RSP can be found here.
+The RSP Program is funded by those seeking evaluation on a cost-recovery basis.
+Based on a conservative estimate of the number of RSP applicants.
+More information on the fee to apply as an RSP can be found here.

 Applications for the RSP Evaluation Program are required to be submitted through the RSP Portal.
 Information on the RSP Portal may be found here.